SidSong01/CarND-Traffic-Sign-Classifier-Project/README.md

 #### 1. A basic summary of the data set.

-* Number of training examples = 34799
+* Number of training examples = 34799, and 215000 used in training after data augmentation.
 * Number of testing examples = 12630
 * Number of validation examples = 4410
 * Image data shape = (32, 32, 3)